A Community for Brain Injury Survivors

 Life After Stroke officially launched FundScrip, an exciting way to help fund our growing community of young brain injury survivors.

 FundScrip lets you buy prepaid gift cards from major retailers, which you can use to shop or give as a gift.
 Life After Stroke makes a small percentage of the total value of the prepaid gift cards that you buy — without costing you extra.

 Use your prepaid gift cards for shopping or gifting to your loved ones.
 And with every gift card you buy, you help raise funds for Life After Stroke.

 Life After Stroke (LAS) is a Canadian non-profit organization creating a positive and supportive community aimed at assisting Young Acquired Brain Injury Survivors (YBIS) as they proceed forward on their road to recovery.

-What began as a personal blog to chronicle the recovery journey of young stroke survivor Sajeevan (Saj) Eswarakumar is now an international platform that shares other survivor stories, provides & exchanges resources for YBIS and offers support for an often overlooked community.
+What began as a personal blog to chronicle the recovery journey of young stroke survivor Sajeevan (Saj) Eswarakumar is now an international platform that shares other survivor stories, provides & exchanges resources for YBIS.

 It’s an often overlooked community, but Life After Stroke provides an infallible support network for brain injury survivors and stroke victims.

 Who is Considered a “Young Brain Injury Survivor?”